ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/categories.md

 **Control Panel Location: `Content > Categories > New/Edit Category`**

-Catagories have the following settings:
+Categories have the following settings:

 - **Name** -- The name of the new category.
 The name may include spaces.
 - **URL title** -- The human readable category name used in the URL when using [Category URL Titles in Links](control-panel/settings/content-design.md).